flexiondotorg/mircapture/README.md

     * `mircapture` will cleanly stop `mirscreencast` for you, no manual `pkill -9` required.

   * You'll have a new video in your home directory.
-    * Named something like: `Mircapture_1920x1080-30.00fps-1610303163114.mp4`
+    * Named something like: `Mircapture_1920x1080-30.00fps-16304-0939-50.mp4`

+## Changes

+Summary of changes.

+### 1.0

+  * Initial release.
+  * Local capture and encoding only.

 ## To Do

   * Add options for `-local`, `-tx`, `-rx` so that captures can optionally be streamed to a remote host for encoding.
-  * Add optional audio input selection for recording a voice over.
+  * Add optional audio input selection for recording voice overs.
-  * Make `mircapture` a snap, when the utility interface is available.
+  * Make `mircapture` a snap.
+May require the utility interface which is not yet available.